digao-dalpiaz/DzSocket/README.md

 `AutoFreeObjs: Boolean` (public)  = If you are using `Data` property of client sockets on server to assign objects, you may enable this option, so the component will take care of object destruction when client socket ends.
 Remember, if this option is enabled and the Data property of socket is assigned, the component will presume always Data as object.

 `EnumeratorOnlyAuth: Boolean` (public) = When using component enumerator `for in`, by-pass clients non authenticated yet.
-The same behavior will occur in `SendAll` and `SendAllEx` methods.

 `KeepAlive: Boolean` = Allow enable KeepAlive socket native resource.
 This will send a keep-alive signal using KeepAliveInterval property.